 Another mistaken fear about senior living is that if they move into a community, they will have nothing to do.
 Older adults may worry that they will spend their days sitting alone and wondering how to pass the time.

 Today’s communities provide so many opportunities to stay active and engaged that many residents end up wishing there were more hours in the day.
-How to spend the time is always up to the individual but the monthly calendar of activities can make it hard to choose.
+How to spend the time is always up to the individual and our monthly calendar of activities gives the resident the ability to pick and choose based on their interests.

 5. Bland meals